gjanders/SplunkVersionControl/README.md

 - If running on a standalone server the modular inputs can be configured either on the current standalone server, or another remote server, the app will work either way
 - If running on a search head cluster, the modular input must run on a standalone Splunk instance (non-clustered)
 - If errors are seen when creating the modular inputs see the troubleshooting below, or raise a question on SplunkAnswers for assistance
+- If you are running the newer `splunkversioncontrol_restore_dynamic` dashboard the macros `splunk_vc_name`, `splunk_vc_url`, `splunk_vc_timeout` may need customisation to match your environment

+## Macros
+The following macros exist and are relate to the `splunkversioncontrol_restore_dynamic` dashboard
+- `splunk_vc_name` - this macro is the name of the `splunkversioncontrol_restore` modular input name on the remote (or local) system where the restore occurs
+- `splunk_vc_url` - this macro is the URL endpoint of the remote system, defaults to `https://localhost:8089/services/splunkversioncontrol_rest_restore`
+- `splunk_vc_timeout` - this is the time delay between triggering the remote command and waiting for the `_audit` index to catchup with a log entry to advise the command was run, if set too short the restore may fail because the `| postversioncontrolrestore` search has not appeared in the `_audit` index yet

 ## Troubleshooting
 In some Linux OS distributions an error similar to `OPENSSL_1.0.0 not found` may appear, `os.unsetenv('LD_LIBRARY_PATH')` appears to fix this however AppInspect does not allow modification of OS environment variables.